-Loving heavenly Father, you hear and answer our prayers.
-In your grace you proclaim our sins forgiven and you call us to follow you.
-May we do so in the power of the Holy Spirit, so we may serve you and our neighbours with joyful, faithful hearts in the name of Christ the One true Light.
+Loving heavenly Father, we believe you hear and answer our prayers, and, in your grace you proclaim our sins forgiven and you call us to follow you.
+May we do so in the power of the Holy Spirit, so we may serve you and our neighbours with joyful, faithful hearts in the name of Christ the One true Light of the world.
 Amen.